geemus/notes/houston_foresight/raw/intro.md

   * Parallax, or acquiring "depth of field" by collecting views from multiple cultural viewpoints (both organizational and ethnic/cultural)

 ## Reading: Reframing environmental scanning: an integral approach (Voros)

+* A broadened scanning framework, which may also provide understanding of how human minds filter their perceptions of the world.
+* Cross-level analysis examines the world in terms of both the perceptual filters of the viewer and the aspect of the world being viewed.
+* Based upon Four-Quadrant Integral model of Ken Wilber and Spiral Dynamics model of Don Beck and Chris Cowan.
+* Four Quadrants based around Interior/Exterior, Individual/Collective:
+  * UL, upper-left, intentional, subjective, "I", individual subjective awareness (hope, joy, dreams, cognitive capacities, intentions)
+  * UR, upper-right, behavioural, objective, "it", objectively measurable aspects or behaviors of individuals
+  * LL, lower-left, cultural, inter-subjective, "we", exchange of beliefs and experiences with others
+  * LR, lower-right, social, inter-objective, "its", external interactions, most STEEP analysis is here
+* Multiple levels radiating out from the center as: matter, body, mind, soul, spirit.
+Things progress to go up through them.
+* Spiral Dynamics is a system for understanding how people think about things (ie the process), not simply the things they think about (ie the content).
+  * Spiral Dynamics also sometimes described as "describing the containers that shape world views, not the contents that fill them"
+  * Models evolution of human cognitive capacity as double-helix, one side is "life conditions" external to the individual and the other side are the cognitive capacities of the brain/mind system.
+Across the spiral, life conditions are matched with adequate coping mechanisms.
+  * Describes an emergent system.
+Pairings are color coded (rather than ranked), with later ones tending toward more expansive, whereas earlier ones are needed to reach the later ones.
+  * Spiral Dynamics structures:
+    * Beige - archaic-instinctual - Survival Sense - 'do what you must do just to stay alive'
+    * Purple - magical-animistic - Kin Spirits - 'keep the spirits happy and the tribe's nest warm and safe'
+    * Red - impulsive-egotistical - Power Gods - 'be what you are and do what you want, regardless'
+    * Blue - mythic-purposeful - Truth Force - 'life has meaning, direction and purpose with predetermined outcomes'
+    * Orange - rationalist-achievist - Strive Drive - 'act in your own self-interest by playing the game to win'
+    * Green - pluralistic-communitarian - Human Bond - 'seek peace within the inner self and explore, with others, the caring dimensions of community
+    * Yellow - systemic-integrative - Flex Flow - 'live fully and responsibily as what you are, and learn to "become"'
+    * Turquoise - globalist-holistic - Whole View - 'experience the wholeness of existence through body, mind and spirit'
+  * Each system has an Entering phase, a Nodal (peak) phase, and an exiting phase.
+Entering is written in all-caps and exiting is written with a slash between the old and new states.
+  * 'People are not the Spiral, the Spiral is in people.' - we are at different levels/systems for different parts of our life
+  * Spiral Dynamics and world views
+    * Blue - fundamentalism
+    * Orange - formal operational thinking in a rational world view.
+    * Green - pluralistic relativism
+    * Yellow - systemic
+    * Turquoise - holistic
+* Cross-level analysis - focus on (epistemological) level from which scanning is done and the (ontological) level toward which it is being directed.
+* Suggests that we should tune our message and delivery to the receiver, so that it will be more likely to be heard and understood.
+* Cross-level analysis can be used to understand the strengths/weaknesses of scanners in order to better balance the network.

 ## Lecture